Signal-K/manuscript/07 Development/Sprints/NWs S5 Week 3.md

 3. This will also require the user to fill in their profile (hello, [[UserProfileFields.tsx]] [[Voidpet onbording experience]])

 **Improve classifying process**
-If we can give users the option to click buttons and have their classification post be "written" automatically, rather than them having to find the words themselves, it could fix the complexity issue brought up to me by some of our (very) early testers, and therefore help with user acquisition.
+If we can give users the option to click buttons and have their classification post be "written" automatically, rather than them having to find the words themselves, it could fix the complexity issue brought up to me by some of our (very) early testers, and therefore help with user acquisition. ^040856

 We need to improve the tutorial text/information - not just in the sidebar, but the actual classification process.

+Do we update the `classifications` table to use a `configuration` field for the multiple-choice, and support the full textual component there as well?

 Users will be able to submit their classification either as a full-form post or with a multi-select:

+> Choose one or more of the above, write some comments if you'd like

 For lightcurves,
 1. No dips at all